For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you go home for Christmas, Easter or summer and you become ill, you'll still be able to head to your nearest GP practice at home for emergency treatment.
 You can receive emergency treatment for up to 14 days, and after that, you'll have to register as a temporary resident (or permanent patient) with that GP.

-You'll also have access to NHS walk-in centres and minor injuries units, which can provide treatment for minor injuries or illnesses, and A&E for serious or immediately life-threatening conditions.
+You'll also have access to NHS walk-in centres and minor injuries units, which can provide treatment for minor injuries or illnesses.
+And you can always visit A&E for serious or immediately life-threatening conditions.

 Struggle with allergies?
 Our guide to cheap hayfever medicine will help you treat your symptoms without emptying your student bank account.